Care for Utah Wildlife

 BATS

-The local population of bats in Utah has been found to have an influx of RABIES.
+Cases of RABIES have been detected in the Utah bat population.
 For that reason, we are NOT taking any bats.

 For the safety of you and everyone in your community, we encourage you to NOT handle any bats you find.
 Instead, report them to your local animal control.
 They will assess the risk of rabies, and will act accordingly.